Skip to main content

 Scalars

-Scalar types follow the Wasm IT notation.
+Scalar types in Aqua follow the Wasm IT notation.

 • Unsigned numbers: u8, u16, u32, u64